Love Actually: Harry, Karen and Mia

 Harry is the managing director of a design agency.
 Mia is his secretary.
-Harry is happily married to Karen, a stay-at-home mother.
+Harry is married to Karen, a stay-at-home mother.
 They have two children, Bernard and Daisy.
 Mia behaves in an overtly sexual way with him at the office and asks him for a Christmas present.
 At the company Christmas party held at Mark's gallery, they dance closely.

-While Christmas shopping, Harry calls Mia and asks what she wants for Christmas.
-He is almost caught by his wife purchasing an expensive necklace with a gold heart pendant from the jewellery department when the salesman Rufus takes an inordinate amount of time to wrap it.
+Before Christmas shopping at a department store, Harry calls Mia and asks what she wants for Christmas.
+He is almost caught by his wife purchasing an expensive necklace with a gold heart pendant from the jewellery department when the salesman, Rufus, takes an inordinate amount of time to wrap it.
 Later, Karen finds the necklace in Harry's coat pocket and assumes it is for her.
-Opening a similarly shaped box on Christmas Eve, she is heartbroken to find it is a Joni Mitchell CD and realises he bought the necklace for someone else and cries in her bedroom alone.
-She keeps a happy face as not to ruin her family's holiday.
-She confronts Harry and asks what he would do if he were her.
+Opening a similarly shaped box on Christmas Eve, she is heartbroken to find it is a Joni Mitchell CD, realises he bought the necklace for someone else, and cries in their bedroom alone.
+She keeps a happy face so as not to ruin her family's holiday.
+She later confronts Harry and asks what he would do if he were her.
 She feels he has made a mockery of their marriage and of her.
+Harry comes clean and admits that he has been foolish.